Vegetables to Help Your Eyesight Image

 Spinach

 Popeye’s favorite food is not just good for cartoon strength.
-Because of its dark, leafy green color (similar to kale), you know that it’s chalk full of eye-healthy nutrients that will help you build good vision – for life.
+Because of its dark, leafy green color (similar to kale), you know that it’s chock-full of eye-healthy nutrients that will help you build good vision – for life.

 Carrots are good, but spinach is better.
 Spinach is one of a variety of dark green leafy vegetables that contains lutein and zeaxanthin.
 This is important because they are carotenoids already found in our eyes.
 It’s important to replenish our eyes’ supply of these nutrients often in order to prevent the development of numerous eye diseases.